Gastroenterologists located in Avondale, AZ

 When your immune system thinks certain foods are the enemy, it can cause inflammatory bowel conditions like Crohn's disease and ulcerative colitis.
-At Southwest Gastroenterology in Goodyear, Arizona, it’s possible to find relief from Crohn’s disease and ulcerative colitis and heal your gastrointestinal tract.
+At Southwest Gastroenterology in Avondale, Arizona, it’s possible to find relief from Crohn’s disease and ulcerative colitis and heal your gastrointestinal tract.
 With efficient and high-quality care, the expert physicians help patients with even the most troubling symptoms regain health one step at a time.

 The two most common inflammatory bowel diseases (IBD) are Crohn’s disease and ulcerative colitis.
 Both conditions occur when the immune system mistakes food or bacteria as a foreign substance and creates an “attack” response by sending white blood cells to the digestive tract.
 This causes chronic inflammation.